 Paranoia can be one symptom of these mental health problems:

-- Persecutory paranoia – This is the most prevalent type of paranoia, and in this patient makes himself believe that all those around him are his enemies, bent on harming him or even taking his life.
-In this delusion people of an aggressive temperament often turns dangerous killers.
+- Persecutory paranoia – This is the most prevalent type of paranoia and in this the patient makes himself believe that all those around him are his enemies bent on harming him or even taking his life.
+In this delusion people of an aggressive temperament often becomes dangerous killers.

-- Delusion of Grandeur – In this patient believes himself to be, a great individual, and according to Bleuler, this delusion of grandeur accompanies a persecutory delusion.
+- Delusion of Grandeur – In this the patient believes himself to be a great individual and according to Bleuler this delusion of grandeur accompanies a persecutory delusion.

 - Religious paranoia – Here the patients suffer from a permanent delusion of a primarily religious nature.
 He for example believes that he is the messenger of God who has been sent to the world to propagate some religion.

 - Reformatory paranoia – In this the patient turns to considering himself a great reformer.
-He accordingly looks upon all those around him.
-As suffering from dangerous disease, and believes that he is their reformer and curator.
+He accordingly looks upon all those around him as suffering from dangerous diseases and believes that he is their reformer and curator.

-- Erotic paranoia – Here the patient often tends to believe that some members of the family of the opposite sex, belonging to an illustrious family, want to marry him.
-Such people even write love letters and thereby, cause much botheration to other people.
+- Erotic paranoia – Here the patient often tends to believe that some members of the family of the opposite sex belonging to an illustrious family want to marry him/her.
+Such people even write love letters and thereby cause much botheration to other people.

 - Litigious paranoia – In this kind the patient takes to feeling meaningless cases against other people and feels that people are linked together to bother him.
-Sometimes he, even tries to murder.
+Sometimes he even tries murder.

-- Hypochondrical paranoia – In this kind the patients believes that he is suffering from all kind of ridiculous diseases and also that some other people are to blame for his suffering.
+- Hypochondrical paranoia – In this kind the patients believes that he is suffering from all kinds of ridiculous diseases and also that some other people are to blame for his suffering.

-1) Homosexual fixation: According to Freud, the patient suffering from the disease has repressed his tendency to homosexual love to such an extent that he develops a fixation concerning it.
-Freud’s view has been found correct in many cases, but it does not explain each and every case of the disease.
+1) Homosexual fixation: According to Freudnthe patient suffering from the disease has repressed his tendency to homosexual love to such an extent that he develops a fixation concerning it.
+Freud’s view has been found correct in many cases but it does not explain each and every case of the disease.

 2) Feelings of inferiority: Here the psychologists have found that the main cause of paranoia is a sense of inferiority that may be caused by a variety of condition such as failure, disgust, sense of guilt.